Frequently Asked Questions

 What should I do if I am having personal problems which affect my study?

-Contact Student Services Coordinator at your campus who will assist you or refer you to other qualified personnel/agencies if needed.
+Contact Student Affairs Advisor at your campus who will assist you or refer you to other qualified personnel/agencies if needed.

 When and how can I change the program of study?